AnnaRychkova1/camper-rent/README.md

-# :iphone:Camper Rent Application
+# :blue_car:Camper Rent Application

-## :computer:Overview
+## :dart:Overview

+This project is created as part of a technical assignment for a company. <br />
-This project is an application for a company that provides camper rentals in Ukraine.
+This is an application for a company that provides camper rentals.

 The application consists of three main pages: